| Implementation of the World Programme of Action concerning Disabled Persons

 assistance, including in Mexico, access to micro-credits to acquire technical aids needed

+for employment.
 13. The Office on the Status of Disabled Persons in South Africa is currently engaged

 in a coordinated effort in economic empowerment focusing on transforming sheltered and